-“No input file specified” is one of the most frequently encountered issues in Nginx.
 People on serverfault and in the #nginx IRC channel asks for help with this so often that this post is mostly to allow me to be lazy and not have to type up the same answer every time.

 Wrong Path Sent to PHP

-The most common reason at the time of writing happens because a user uses a horrible tutorial found via google instead of actually understanding Nginx.
-Reading my primer will equip you to actually solve this on your own but since this post is actually dedicated to the error I’ll cheat this once and allow you to be lazy by just giving you the full solution.
+The most common reason at the time of writing happens because a user uses a horrible tutorial found via google instead of actually understanding nginx.
+Reading my nginx primer will equip you to actually solve this on your own but since this post is actually dedicated to the error I’ll cheat this once and allow you to be lazy by just giving you the full solution.

 Nginx tells PHP about the file to execute via the SCRIPT_FILENAME fastcgi_param value.
 Most examples in the wiki should define this as $document_root$fastcgi_script_name.
-The horrible tutorials will often hardcode the path value but this is not desirable as we don’t want to duplicate information and invite future screw ups.
+The horrible tutorials will often hard code the path value but this is not desirable as we don’t want to duplicate information and invite future screw ups.
 So you’ve gone with the $document_root$fastcgi_script_name option and suddenly it’s no longer working.

-This happens because Nginx has 3 levels of inheritance commonly referred to as blocks, these being http, server and location, each being a sub-block of the parent.
+This happens because nginx has 3 levels of inheritance commonly referred to as blocks, these being http, server and location, each being a sub-block of the parent.
 Directives in nginx inherit downwards but never up or across, so if you define something in one location block it will never be applied in any other location block under any circumstance.

 Typically users define their index and root directive in location / because a tutorial told them to.
 So when they then define SCRIPT_FILENAME using $document_root the root directive is not actually defined and thus the SCRIPT_FILENAME value becomes just the URI making PHP look at the root server dir.